aoyono/learn-fortran/README.md

 file with the module on which another depends should come before it) and do the make cleanup call (with a `clean` target) when you know the interface of a routine has changed.

+A solution given thanks to `gfortran` is to generate dependencies target automatically (see the Makefile) and include the resulting file in the Makefile.